 Once the largest in the world

-The coastal area off Lista may seem inviting in fair weather, but the lighthouse sends its warning beacons across one of the most feared stretches of coast during the days of sail.
-During the autumn of 1781 a total of eight ships stranded here.
-In 1836 the coastal stretch was improved by means of a 34 metres high lighthouse, cut in granite.
+The waters off Lista may look inviting in fair weather, but the Lighthouse sends its warning lights beyond one of Norway’s most feared coastal stretches.
+During the autumn of 1781, as many as eight ships went down.
+It was not until 1836 that the area was improved with a 34-meter-high lighthouse, carved in granite.

 At Lista lighthouse you can book a guided tour including an exclusive entrance to the Lighthouse